Delors/Lectures/sec-klassische-verschluesselungsverfahren/folien.de.rst

 .. exercise::

     .. code:: Text
-        :class: far-smaller copy-to-clipboard
+        :class: copy-to-clipboard

         Dear Friend ; We know you are interested in receiving cutting-edge announcement .
 If you are not interested in our publications and wish to be removed from our lists, simply do NOT respond and ignore this mail .
 This mail is being sent in compliance with Senate bill 1626 ; Title 4 , Section 305 .
         This is a ligitimate business proposal !
 Why work for somebody else when you can become rich in 96 months .
 Have you ever noticed nobody is getting any younger & nobody is getting any younger .
 Well, now is your chance to capitalize on  this !
 We will help you decrease perceived waiting time by 170% and use credit cards on your website !
 You are guaranteed to succeed because we take all the risk !
 But don't believe us .
 Mrs Anderson of Indiana tried us and says "I was skeptical but it worked for me" .
 We assure you that we operate within all applicable laws .
 You will blame yourself forever if you don't order now .
 Sign up a friend and you'll get a discount of 10% !
         Thank-you for your serious consideration of our offer !

     Mit Spammimic https://www.spammimic.com/, kann die Nachricht extrahiert werden.